Is my Cancer Rare?

 If it occurs outside the big four then the answer may well be yes but it could also be yes if it is an unusual type of cancer of the breast, prostate, lung or bowel.

 RareCan concentrates most of its efforts on supporting research in those types of cancer which occur at a rate of less than 10 per 100,000 of the population.
 As a group this represents about a quarter of all cancers or over 250 people per day in the UK.
-If you are not sure if your cancer counts as “rare” please contact us and we will be able to guide you.
+If you are not sure if your cancer counts as “rare” please contact us or simply sign up with us and we will be able to guide you.
+We have also produced a list of over 180 rare cancer types that we are particularly interested in – Please have a look to see if your cancer type is listed.